Long battery life; Comfortable keyboard; Optical drive; Relatively affordable

 Short of a major sale, you'll have a hard time finding a laptop with impressive specs like a 256GB solid-state drive, a 1080p screen and a speedy CPU for less than $600.
 A fantastic value, the $599 Acer E 15 (E5-576G-6762) offers the full-HD screen and generous SSD, along with an 8th Gen Core i5 CPU and discrete Nvidia MX150 graphics.
-This machine also provides all-day battery life, solid sound, a DVD drive and a comfortable keyboard, but it does fall short in a few areas.
-The 15-inch display is dimmer than we'd like, the chassis is rather heavy and it packs some bloatware you'll want to delete on sight.
+This machine also provides all-day battery life, solid sound and a comfortable keyboard, plus it's one of the few remaining laptops with a DVD drive.
+But it does have some issues: its 15-inch display is dimmer than we'd like, the chassis is rather heavy and it packs some bloatware you'll want to delete on sight.
 However, you'll be hard-pressed to find another notebook that gives you this level of performance and functionality at anywhere near this price.

 The Aspire E 15 is rather plain-looking; it's -- black and plastic with shiny, silver accents in its Acer logos (found on both sides of its display) and the rim around the touchpad.
 A brushed texture is debossed into its lid and painted onto the keyboard deck.